maugavilla/well_hello_stats/tutorials/8_2_RM_ANOVA.md

     Condition_Couple:Cleb_Congruence 0.920655 5.944389e-01

-The output `summary(model2)` present different sections, first from the `ANOVA Assuming Sphericity` section we can interpret that ….
+The output `summary(model2)` present different sections, first from the `ANOVA Assuming Sphericity` section we can interpret that:

+**Condition_Couple**: This is the effect of the between-subjects factor “Condition_Couple” on the “brand” variable.
+The
+$F(1, 30) = 0.0945, p = 0.7607$.
+This suggests that we fail to reject
+the null hypothesis of “Condition_Couple” effect on “brand.”
+**Cleb_Congruence**: This is the effect of the within-subjects factor “Cleb_Congruence” on the “brand” variable.
+The
+$F(4,120) = 6.8615, p < .001$, indicating that we reject the null
+hypothesis of the effect of “Cleb_Congruence” on “brand.”
+**Condition_Couple:Cleb_Congruence** (Interaction): This represents the interaction effect between the between-subjects factor “Condition_Couple” and the within-subjects factor “Cleb_Congruence” on the “brand” variable.
+The $F(4, 120) = 0.6814, p < .6062$.
+This suggests that we fail to reject the null hypothesis of the interaction effect between these two factors on “brand.”
+For both “Cleb_Congruence” and “Condition_Couple:Cleb_Congruence,”

-Second from the test of `Mauchly Tests for Sphericity` section we can interpret that …
+Second from the test of `Mauchly Tests for Sphericity` section we can interpret that both “Cleb_Congruence” and “Condition_Couple:Cleb_Congruence,” the Mauchly test statistics have
+$p > 0.05$ (p = 0.18542), indicating that the assumption of sphericity
+is not significantly violated for these variables.

-And third, for the `Greenhouse-Geisser and Huynh-Feldt Corrections` correction section we can interpret that ….
+And third, for the `Greenhouse-Geisser and Huynh-Feldt` Corrections correction section, these statistics are interpretated whenever the Mauchly Tests for Sphericity is significant.

 ## Effect size